lkodinsson/MARS/Basic/Maneuvers.md

 **Duration:** 1 Turn
 **Resist:** Fortitude

-Make a melee attack with +2 to hit against a target moving outside of your attack range.
-This maneuver can only be used if the target would move a distance greater than 1m, but not if that movement is from an evade action.
+Make a melee attack with +2 to hit against a target moving through your attack range.
+This maneuver can only be used if the target would move a distance greater than 1m through your attack range, but not if that movement is from an evade action.
 If this attack hits, the target cannot move for the rest of their turn.

 ## Penetrating Strike